-The Fine Arts Department of Elmwood Park High School is the home of our art, music, foreign language and English Language Learner programs.
+The Fine Arts Department of Elmwood Park High School is the home of our visual arts, music and world language programs.

 Additional details about the department's individual programs are available at the following links: